rflperry/rflperry.github.io/_posts/2019-06-20-PredictiveAnalysis.md

   - bayesian
 ---

-Predictive Analysis and Circuit Board Failues
+Predictive Analysis and Circuit Board Failures
 ======

 Recently a friend came to me with a question.
 He had been working on testing *expensive* circuit boards and of the ten he tested, two didn't work.
 His question for me was what was the probability of future ones working.
 This turns out to be a question of predictive analysis.
 Assuming that the boards work or don't work according to a binomial distribution (i.e. a coin toss), the probability of success $$\theta = \frac{8}{10}$$ is the maximum likelihood estimate.
 So, the probability of the next board working is simply $$\frac{8}{10}$$.
 However, asking questions about more than the next board is a bit more tricky.
 Given our observations $$\mathbf{Z}$$, what is the probability of a set of new observations $$z^{new}$$?